 If you’re looking for top-tier performance, spray foam insulation is the answer.
 It’s applied as a liquid that expands to fill every single crack and crevice before hardening into a solid, airtight barrier.
 This creates an exceptional seal against air leaks, which is something other insulation types can’t quite match.
 While it is the most expensive option, ranging from $2.00 to $7.00 per square foot, many homeowners find the investment worthwhile for its superior insulating and air-sealing properties.
 The complete seal provided by spray foam insulation can lead to significant long-term energy savings and a much more comfortable home.

-How Much Insulation Does Your DFW Attic Need?
+How Much Insulation Does Your DFW Attic Actually Need?

 Figuring out the right amount of insulation for your attic isn’t just a guessing game.
 It’s a science that balances your home’s needs with our local climate.
 Getting it right means your home stays comfortable all year long, and your energy bills stay in check.
 The key is to understand a few important factors, starting with something called R-value.